Boxgrove – St Mary and St Blaise

 The chantry in the choir was built by Thomas, Lord de la Warr for himself and his wife between 1530 and 1535 and led to a major internal alteration.
 A single four-centred arch replaced the C13 bay and the aisle vault was adapted accordingly.
 The chantry is more a piece of architecture than a monument in any conventional sense.
 Ironically, in view of his plea to Henry VIII, de la Warr was buried at Broadwater in 1554.
 This was probably because he fell out of favour and was compelled by the King to exchange the manor of Halnaker in Boxgrove for Wherwell in Hampshire in 1540 (6 p11) and thus had no further link with Boxgrove, whereas the manor of Offington in Broadwater remained his main seat.
 Added to this was the abolition of chantries in 1547, which meant that by the time of de la Warr’s death this could only have functioned as a tomb.
 The chantry was used as a family pew by the Dukes of Richmond in the C19 and is in remarkable condition.
 The plan is rectangular with two bays on the long sides, each with pairs of cusped arches separated by pendants, which are also present on the vault inside – the short ends have none.
 The base is essentially gothic, decorated with shields within lozenges.
 The upper part, especially the corner-shafts and those between the bays, is covered in Renaissance ornament of shallow incised figures and foliage, some based on Paris woodcuts of c1500 (2 p127).
 The canopy also combines such decoration with gothic elements – pairs of angels and putti hold shields with straight heraldic decoration.
 Tiered niches for statues, if ever filled, are now empty.
 Inside, the reredos has more empty niches, either side of a blank space intended for a carving.
 Each side of the reredos is an opening, of which that to the main nave of the church served as a squint.
 The purpose of the recess to the south was probably to provide symmetry.
 A small opening on the south side but lower down is too small for a piscina and its purpose is uncertain.
 The painted interior is mostly restored and the iron gates survive.

 After the dissolution a wall beneath a half-hipped gable, as shown by Nibbs in 1851, was built on the pulpitum to separate the parish nave, which was abandoned, and a late C16 segment-headed doorway was inserted on the site of the former stairs to the monks’ dormitory, with a plain window in the upper south transept wall.
 Otherwise, there was little structural change until the C19, though the church was filled with box-pews (6 p11).
 The claim that there was a partial restoration at an unrecorded date by W White (Leeney: SAC 84 (1944-45) p132) can surely be discounted as it is not mentioned in Gill Hunter’s recent study of the architect; it may result from confusion with the building of a new vicarage (since disappeared) to White’s design in 1858 (Hunter p270).
 The main restoration was undoubtedly that by Sir George G Scott in 1864-65, at a cost of £4000 (B 23 p198).
 Scott rebuilt the flying buttresses and the west wall, as well as the west window.
 To a remarkable extent he retained the old patina inside and out and though much stonework is new, he kept later mediaeval changes.
 The form of the arcades seems to have left its mark on Scott, for it is repeated at one of his last new churches, Fulney, Lincolnshire, built between 1877 and 1880 (for an illustration see Stamp (p137)).
 At least two further architects have worked at Boxgrove.
 In 1886 L W Ridge restored the tower roof and panelled the inside (CDK 1887 part 2 p147) and in 1931 W H Godfrey restored the chapel of St Catherine (CDG Nov 1931 p458), though he never wrote about the church.
-In 2008-09 the whole church was closed for restoration by St Ann’s Gate Architects (notice in church) and as most floors were taken up, there may have been discoveries about the construction of the present church, as well as the form of the first choir.
-Publication in due course of what was found could thus be of great interest.
+In 2008-09 the whole church was closed for restoration by St Ann’s Gate Architects (notice in church) and as most floors were taken up, there may have been discoveries about the construction of the present church, as well as the form of the first choir, so publication in due course of what was found could thus be of great interest.
+As part of the re-flooring the remarkable labyrinth was placed under the crossing.
+This was designed in darker stone to a design by S van Driel (BE(W) p168).

 The monastic buildings stood north of the nave and transept around the cloisters, which may have been timber, as no trace survives except the roof corbels on the outer side of the nave.
 The dorter (or dormitory) was north of the transept above the chapter house and other buildings.
 The stair into the church from the dorter may have been altered when floors were inserted in the transepts.
 The chapter house entry survives and was one of the first parts of the priory to be built.
-Its three round-headed bays of c1120, with squat piers and scallop-capitals, are massive to support the dorter above.
-The late C13 monastic guesthouse north of the main range has lancets and a two-light north window with a shafted rere-arch and fragments of geometrical tracery.
-It had a vaulted undercroft, divided by pillars down the centre.
+Its three round-headed bays of c1120 or slightly later, with squat piers and scallop-capitals, are massive to support the dorter above.
+The most substantial survival is the block standing to its full height to the north of the main range.
+This was used both as the prior’s lodging and as a guest house and the detail is of c1300, with lancets and a two-light north window with a shafted rere-arch and fragments of geometrical tracery.
+There was a vaulted undercroft, divided by pillars down the centre.

 Fittings and monuments